parsa-nedaei/Info/README.md

 ## 💡 Interests

 - **🐧 Kernel Development** - Exploring the inner workings of operating systems
-- **⚡ Embedded Systems** - Building projects with microcontrollers and real-time systems
+- **⚡ Embedded Systems & Circuit Desing** - Building projects with microcontrollers and real-time systems
 - **🔬 Semiconductors** - Understanding the physics and design of electronic components
 - **🔮 Quantum Computing & Information** - Diving into quantum algorithms and information theory